-- Q: When does the FHCF commutation clause take effect? - A: Not less than 36 months or more than 60 months after the end of the FHCF Contract Year in which the hurricane took place, but shall not begin before the completion of the FHCF loss examination for the company and the resolution of all outstanding examination issues. - Q: Can our company initiate the commutation process, or will the FHCF notify us when the process should begin? - A: Once the SBA has closed your exposure and loss examination files for the applicable Contract Year, the FHCF will initiate the discussion of commuting losses.
-While a company may request that the SBA consider beginning the commutation process earlier, doing so is at the discretion of the SBA.
+- Q: When does the FHCF commutation clause take effect? - A: Not less than 36 months or more than 60 months after the end of the FHCF Contract Year in which the hurricane took place, but shall not begin before the completion of the FHCF loss examination for the company and the resolution of all outstanding examination issues. - Q: Can our company initiate the commutation process, or will the FHCF notify us when the process should begin? - A: Once the SBA has closed your exposure and claims examination files for the applicable Contract Year, the FHCF will initiate the discussion of commuting losses.
+While a company may request that the SBA consider beginning the commutation process earlier, doing so is at the discretion of the SBA. - Q: If our company does not expect to receive any recoveries from the FHCF, can the commutation process begin earlier than 36 months after the end of the Contract Year? - A: Yes.
+Beginning with the 2018 Contract Year, Article X(d) of the Reimbursement Contract provides that the company and the SBA may mutually agree to initiate and complete a commutation for zero dollars prior to the 36 month point.